maksim-estonia/docker-tutorial/README.md

    todo-mysql-data:
 ```

-3. Finally, we only need to specify the environment variables.
+3. Finally, we only need to specify the environment variables

 ```
- version: "3.7"

  services:
    app:
      # The app service definition